TomonoriSoejima/myspark/README.md

 ## Installation

-You can download this [jar](https://github.com/TomonoriSoejima/myspark/blob/master/myspark.jar.zip).
+You can download this [jar](https://github.com/TomonoriSoejima/myspark/releases/download/v1.0.1/myspark.jar).
-Then you can start it simply by doubleclicking the jar or `java -jar myspark.jar` from your terminal.
+Then you can start it simply by double-clicking the jar or `java -jar myspark.jar` from your terminal.
+That would fire up your default browser and open the web UI.

 ## Usage - Simplest Case